 Figure 3: Compatibility was restored to a highly scalable big data system with the development of the MapR Distribution of Apache Hadoop.
 (Illustration based on presentation by Ted Dunning titled “Real-time Hadoop: What an ideal messaging system should bring to Hadoop,” used with permission.)

 The final stage is to continue to move the state of the art upwards and to the right in these diagrams by adding additional functionality.

-MapR initially added functionality to their data platform by developing an integrated NoSQL database called MapR-DB.
-The original version of MapR-DB was compatible with the Apache HBase API.
+MapR initially added functionality to their data platform by developing an integrated NoSQL database called MapR Database.
+The original version of MapR Database was compatible with the Apache HBase API.
 Now, additional functionality has been added via a document-style NoSQL database using a JSON API also integrated into the MapR Platform.

 For more information about working with streaming data, read the book Streaming Architecture: New Designs Using Apache Kafka and MapR Streams by Ted Dunning and Ellen Friedman (O’Reilly, March 2016) available for free download from MapR.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.